andresfpc/datasets/README.md

 # andresfpc datasets
-A repository for sharing and usind interesting datasets
+A repository for sharing and using interesting datasets